 - their logo and signage,

-- the decor and ambience of the restaurant,
+- the decor and ambiance of the restaurant,

 - the uniforms and service you receive from waitstaff,

-- what their menu looks like—the physical menu as well as the types of items on it.
+- what their menu looks like—the physical menu and the types of items on it.

 Pricing and Branding for B2B organizations